Top Milk Allergy Diagnosis and Care Services in Atlanta

 Milk allergy symptoms are frequently mild to moderate, though a small percentage of children could experience anaphylaxis.
 Taking precautions is vital due to the unpredictability and possible severity of an allergic reaction.

-A consultation with Dr. Chacko results in developing a personalized treatment plan, one tailored specifically for each patient.
+A consultation with one of our allergy doctors results in the development of a personalized treatment plan, one tailored specifically for each patient.
 Initially, avoiding milk and products containing dairy will be necessary.
 Food allergy testing can then be performed to positively diagnose a milk allergy.

 Medication can play an important role in milk allergy treatment, with antihistamines, corticosteroids and epinephrine proving effective in tackling allergic reactions.
-For a more long-term approach, Dr. Chacko uses oral immunotherapy (OIT) to desensitize the body to milk proteins and build immune system tolerance.
+For a more long-term approach, our allergists use oral immunotherapy (OIT) to desensitize the body to milk proteins and build immune system tolerance.

 Common Questions About Milk Allergies